 The Michigan Supreme Court held that is a municipality bans marijuana, it is in direct conflict with the Michigan Marihuana Act, and that conflict violates the separation of powers provision of the Michigan Constitution.

-BLOOMFIELD HILLS, BIRMINGHAM AND OTHER JURISDICTIONS CANNOT RESTRICT MEDICAL MARIJAUAN
+BLOOMFIELD HILLS, BIRMINGHAM, AND OTHER JURISDICTIONS CANNOT RESTRICT MEDICAL MARIJUANA

 It is pretty clear that Michigan is becoming much more tolerant of marijuana usage.